hobbes78/hobbes78.github.io/_posts/2020-02-26-hdv-uh50-review.md

 The only parameter that affects the video encoding is the **Recorder Quality**, which can be switched between "Low", "Normal" and "High", so it's really limited.

 So, what does the recording look like?
-Well, here's a sample:
+Well, here's a sample, capturing the output of my laptop.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UuEw_uNCurA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>